 We have no objections to ministers seeking an exempt status from paying taxes.
 However, those must do so under the privileges afforded to independent ministers.

 The NACM does not solicit donations.
 This decision was made at the very beginning of the organization’s establishment on March 26, 2009.
-We refuse to be brought into moral judgment for sake of tax deductions.
+We refuse to be brought into moral judgment for the sake of tax deductions.

-• This rational is to protect our organization from any accusation as a tax shelter,
+- This rational is to protect our organization from any accusation as a tax shelter,

-• While upholding our vision and policies devoid of the politics often accompanied by a dependence upon funding by donations.
+- While upholding our vision and policies, devoid of the politics often accompanied by a dependence upon funding by donations.

-For this reason, the NACM continues to have no necessity to seek tax exempt status with the IRS.
+For this reason, the NACM continues to have no necessity to seek tax-exempt status with the IRS.
 Therefore, ministers seeking tax exemptions must do so independently.
 While the NACM has an IRS issued EIN, it also pays taxes to the IRS.

-The request for our EIN often comes from a misunderstanding in the 501c3 application as it pertains to that of denominational affiliation.
+The request for our EIN typically comes from a misunderstanding in the 501c3 application as it pertains to that of denominational affiliation.
 However, we are not an association of churches, but rather an association of independent ministers.
 The truth is that ordination is not a requirement in order to file for exempt status.

 For this reason, the organization’s EIN is of no benefit to its members for pursuit of tax-exempt status.
 Furthermore, adding it to a 501c3 application could result in the IRS rejecting the request for exemption.